Detroit Grand Prix (IndyCar)

 The origins of the event date back to the Formula One Detroit Grand Prix on the Detroit street circuit.
 The CART series began headlining the event in 1989, and in 1992, the race moved from downtown Detroit to Belle Isle, a park situated on an island in the Detroit River, which is the longest serving venue of the race.
 The IndyCar Series took over the race beginning in 2007.
 The race has been supported by Indy Lights and Formula Atlantic and top-level sports car series such as the Trans-Am Series and the ALMS.
-For 2023 the race will return to the downtown streets around the Renaissance Center using a circuit partially based on the original Detroit street circuit used by Formula One and CART.
+From 2023, the race returned to the downtown streets around the Renaissance Center using a circuit partially based on the original Detroit street circuit used by Formula One and CART.

-Open wheel racing in Detroit dates back to the 1920s–1950s, when AAA held the Detroit 100 at the Michigan State Fairgrounds Speedway.
+Open wheel racing in Detroit dates back to the 1920s to 1950s, when AAA held the Detroit 100 at the Michigan State Fairgrounds Speedway.
 AAA also held one five-mile (8 km), non-championship race at Grosse Pointe in 1905.

-The Raceway on Belle Isle is classified as an FIA Grade Two circuit.
-The original Detroit Street Circuit was considered at the time an FIA Grade One circuit, while the upcoming downtown circuit is expected to also be an FIA Grade Two Circuit.